wailsworkshop/2025/content/call-doctoral-symposium-papers.md

 - Explore career pathways available after completing the doctorate.
 - Network and build collaborations within the community.

-Students are asked to submit a **brief proposal outlining their doctoral research**, which will be evaluated by the doctoral symposium committee.
+Students are asked to submit a **brief paper outlining their doctoral research**, which will be evaluated by the doctoral symposium committee.
 Each student with an accepted submission will be assigned a mentor who will provide feedback on the student’s work.
 A **mentoring session** will take place during the conference, and each student is expected to attend.